MetaCenterCloudPuppet/cesnet-spark/README.markdown

 * **YARN mode**: Hadoop is used for computing and scheduling
 * **Spark mode**: Spark Master Server and Worker Nodes are used for computing and scheduling

-Optionaly **Spark History Server** can be used (for both YARN or Spark modes), which would also require Hadoop HDFS.
+Optionally **Spark History Server** can be used (for both YARN or Spark modes), which would also require Hadoop HDFS.

 The Spark mode doesn't support security, only YARN mode can be used with secured Hadoop cluster.